marian51/playwright-testing-poc-demo/README.md

 - changed object that the application waits for while loading (due to some flakiness)
 - added test for checking if creating new task works correct (includes new classes, methods etc.)
 - added test for checking if deleting task works correct
+- added basic class for classes for context menus and made them inherit

 </details>